dotnet-presentations/aspnetcore-concepts-workshop/Labs/App building - Attendee List.md

   - Update an attendee's details (PUT)
   - Delete an attendee (DELETE)
 - APIs should validate changes for create and update operations and return suitable HTTP responses for operations
+  - HINT: Use the `CreatedAtAction`, `BadResult`, and `NoContent` helper methods to return appropriate HTTP status results
 - Enable downloading an attendee as a [vCard](https://en.wikipedia.org/wiki/VCard) contact
+  - HINT: Use a custom `OutputFormatter` and the `Produces` attribute